DevExpress/devextreme-documentation/concepts/40 Angular Components/10 Getting Started/90 Support for Angular Signals.md

-Angular v16 and up includes a popular capability called "Angular Signals".
+Angular v16 and up include a popular capability called "Angular Signals".
 It is a new, streamlined way to track changes in page data, and react to these changes.

 **Signals** are wrappers that listen to changes in page data.
 You can create two kinds of signals: